francois-smith/Scheduling-Application/README.md

 </div>

 ### File Validation
-- All XML files storing containing schedules are validated with a universal .dtd file, this file is robust to detect errors in XML files and keep a unified structure to all schedule files.
+- All XML files containing schedules are validated with a universal .xsd file, this file is robust to detect errors in XML files and keep a unified structure for all schedule files.

 ### Displaying Information
-- Each schedule,xml file can be viewed in the browser, all schedules are linked to a .xslt file to output the contents visually.
+- Each schedule.xml can be opened in a browser to see a structured view of the contents, all schedules are linked to a .xsl file to format the data into a readable format.
 The xslt is data agnostic so it will work with any schedule.

 <div align="center">
     <h2 style="margin-bottom: -10px">Phase 2</h2>
 </div>

 ### RESTful Server
 - The server provides the ability to perform CRUD events on the XML files.
-These commands are hidden from the user and rather provides an easy to use interface to interactiwith that communicates with the server to manipulate the data.
+These commands are hidden from the user, but rather get called from the visual client.
 - The server includes GET, POST, DELETE and PUT commands, examples of requests made with these commands are listed below.

 - GET